-The United Soybean Board has developed some very nice materials to fight resistant weeds.
-It involves using broad-spectrum pre-emergent herbicides as the basis for your weed control program.
-Mark Loux our Extension Weed Specialist supplemented and printed these packets for Ohio — they have been very popular at our pesticide re-certification training programs this winter.
-The campaign to manage resistant weeds is called “Take Action” against herbicide resistant weeds.
-The website to get more information is http://takeactiononweeds.com.
+So the United Soybean Board has developed some very nice materials to fight resistant weeds.
+Mark Loux our Extension Weed Specialist was able to get 2,000 packets of this new material for Ohio and they have been very popular at our winter pesticide re-certification training programs.
+The new campaign to manage resistant weeds is called “Take Action” against herbicide resistant weeds.
+The website to get more information: http://takeactiononweeds.com.
 I especially like the Site of Action chart: http://takeactiononweeds.com/understanding-herbicides/site-of-action-lookup/.

 There are no new herbicides – this is not quite a true statement, as there are many new names, but it is the active ingredient that is important.
 The rest is about marketing.
 So the site of action chart will help determine the active ingredient in a commercial product.
 I still remember as we were discovering the resistant marestail across Ohio, a farmer told me he had the solution to his marestail problem.
 He had been using “Roundup” until he learned it didn’t work any more, so he switched to “Buccaneer.”
 Only after he applied the product to his marestail, and failed to control the weed, did he come to understand that Buccaneer has the exact same active ingredient as Roundup.
 This chart will help avoid those mistakes.

 One other very nice benefit of the packet, and also available on the website, is the reference to the 11 worst (for resistance) weeds.